heyanuja/marl-trading/README.md

 # Multi-Agent RL Trading System

-This is a reinforcement learning framework for training agents to trade in simulated markets using PPO or Proximal Policy Optimization!
+This is a reinforcement learning framework for training agents to trade in simulated markets using PPO/Proximal Policy Optimization!

 ![Training Dashboard](results/training_results.png)